BIOSAFETY TRAINING 2017

 Among them surely the need to have always almost two workers inside of the laboratory and an external support team outside of the laboratory.
 Communication between the two different teams, internal and external of the laboratory, is mandatory in order to monitor all the different steps and procedures and to act in case of emergency.
 Laboratory protective clothing must be of the type with solid-front or wrap-around gowns, scrub suits, coveralls, head covering and, where appropriate, shoe covers or dedicated shoes.
 All the personal protective equipment must be decontaminated before being disposed of.
 The complexity of the structure makes it mandatory to organize periodic training also to cope with accidents or illnesses.

-Different technical features are need for the BSL4 laboratory.
+Different technical features are needed for the BSL4 laboratory.

 A negative pressure system inside the laboratory guarantees the primary containment.
 This condition is also provided thanks to the system of interlocked door necessary to enter and exit from the laboratory.
 The biosafety cabinet of level III are used inside the laboratory whereas supplies and materials are introduced through a double-door autoclave or fumigation chamber.
 A HEPA filter system cleans incoming and outgoing air flows including the air flow need to work with the positive pressure suit.
 All effluents from the suit area, decontamination chamber, decontamination shower, or class III biological safety cabinet must be decontaminated before final discharge.Emergency power and dedicated power supply lines must be provided.